LansingAreaRUsersGroup/lansingarearusersgroup.github.io/index.md

 ### July 10, 2017
 ## Holidays
-Conceptual disucssion session on how departments adjust for non-weekend adjacent holidays and the different strategies they employ to staff moving holidays and non-moving holidays.
+Conceptual discussion session on how departments adjust for non-weekend adjacent holidays and the different strategies they employ to staff moving holidays and non-moving holidays.
 Attendees are encouraged to discuss what they have experienced and what has worked well for them.

 Chris Umphlett ([LinkedIn](https://www.linkedin.com/in/chris-umphlett-2a905669)), a Senior Operations Business Process Analyst at [Jackson National Life](https://www.jackson.com), will lead this discussion.